 We all know that stress is the silent killer.

-But when the stress is big or when it lasts for a long time, your body never gets the chance to recover, and your health continues to get pummeled.
+But when the stress is big or lasts for a long time, your body never gets the chance to recover.
+And the stress beats up your health.

-On the healthy side of the spectrum, your hormonal health is awesome, meaning the protective hormones like testosterone (for men), progesterone (for women), pregnenolone, DHEA, active thyroid hormone, etc., all have higher baseline levels.
-These hormones are associated with youth, vitality, recovery, and health.
+On the healthy side of the spectrum, your hormonal health is awesome.
+This means protective hormones like testosterone (for men), progesterone (for women), pregnenolone, DHEA and active thyroid hormone all have high baseline levels.
+These hormones dictate youth, vitality, recovery and health.

-This side of the spectrum is also characterized by lower levels of stress hormones and hormones related to the “stress cascade”, like adrenaline, cortisol, estrogen, prolactin, serotonin (which is actually the “hibernation hormone”, not the “happy hormone”, especially in excess), etc.
+This side of the spectrum is also characterized by lower levels of stress hormones and hormones related to the “stress cascade.”
+These are hormones like adrenaline, cortisol, estrogen, prolactin and serotonin (which is actually the “hibernation hormone,” not the “happy hormone”).

-These hormones all have an important role in the body, but when elevated too much, for too long, or without adequate amounts of the protective hormones, they are damaging to your health.
+These hormones all have an important role in the body.
+But when elevated too much, too long or without adequate amounts of the protective hormones, they damage your health.

-And this is the exact situation that happens on the sickness side of the spectrum – the protective hormones are all lowered, while the stress hormones are all chronically raised.
-This continually breaks the organs and tissues of the body down, causing dysfunction and many of the health issues we face today (this is especially true for autoimmune diseases).
+This is the exact situation that happens on the sickness side of the spectrum.
+It lowers your protective hormones, while stress hormones are all chronically raised.
+This continually breaks the organs and tissues of the body down, causing dysfunction and many health issues we face today (especially autoimmune diseases).

 The Top 5 Unhealthy Signs Of Hidden Stress

-While common health ailments and diseases are usually a good enough of a sign to point to having high stress levels, there are other signs that can help you pick up on hidden stresses that are negatively affecting your health.
+While common health ailments are usually good signs of high stress levels, there are other hidden stressers that are negatively affecting your health.

-Here are the top 5 most common ones.
-Keeping an eye out for these and using your diet, exercise and lifestyle to reduce the cause of these (ie. stress) will go a long way towards improving your health and increasing your quality of life.
+Keeping an eye out for these and using your diet, exercise and lifestyle to reduce the root cause will go a long way towards improving your health and increasing your quality of life.

 1. Cold Extremities

-When the stress metabolism starts to take over and you begin to move down the Spectrum of Health, your blood volume (and other fluid outside of the cell – called “extracellular fluid”) begins to decrease as your cell metabolism becomes dysregulated.
+When your stress metabolism starts to take over, your blood volume (and other fluid outside of the cell, called “extracellular fluid”) begins to decrease as your cell metabolism dysregulates.

-Since blood carries warmth, this means your extremities are left much colder — a clear sign you have high stress levels.
+Since blood carries warmth, this means your extremities are left much colder — a clear sign of high stress levels.

-*A state of high stress is also a state of low metabolism, as the stress metabolism pushes down the healthy thyroid metabolism, lowering your overall energy production.
+*A state of high stress is also a state of low metabolism.
+Stress metabolism pushes down a healthy thyroid metabolism, lowering your overall energy production.

-A simple way to start increasing your blood volume and lowering your stress levels today is to eat more carbohydrate and sodium, both of which build the volume of the blood and extracellular fluid.
+A simple way to start increasing your blood volume and lowering your stress levels today is to eat more carbohydrates and sodium.
+Both of these build up your blood volume and extracellular fluid.

-Since the water-mineral balance instincts in humans is highly evolved, it’s best to eat sodium based on taste, and drink fluid/water based on thirst.
+Plus, it’s important that you don’t consume too much fluid.
+While you should avoid dehydration, overhydration is just as bad (and is much more common).
+Since the water-mineral balance instincts in humans is highly evolved, eat sodium based on taste and drink water or fluids based on thirst.

 In other words, if you crave salty foods, eat more sodium.
 If you’re thirsty, drink more water.
 Pretty simple, right?